-A good way to think about my questions is to think about how you relate to the LORD.
-I suspect you are open, honest, and transparent with Him.
+An excellent way to think about the questions I asked you is to think about how you relate to God.
+For example, I suspect you are open, honest, and transparent with Him.
 You freely talk to Him (prayer), and He freely talks to you (Bible).
-He knows you through and through, and though your relationship is not perfect, you are in a safe place as you mature with Him.
+He knows you through and through, and though your relationship is not as perfect as it could be, you are safe as you continue to mature in your relationship with Him.

-Because of your call to imitate God (Ephesians 5:1), you have a remarkable opportunity to export your relationship with the LORD to your spouse.
-Think for a moment of what it could look like if you chose to imitate God in your marriage.
-Let’s focus on only one of the ways God relates to you: He does not condemn you.
+Because of the Christian’s call to imitate God (Ephesians 5:1), we have a remarkable opportunity to export this type of relationship with the Lord to our human relationships, including our spouses.
+Think for a moment about the possibilities of imitating your relationship with God in your marriage.
+More specifically, let’s focus on only one of the ways God relates to you: He does not condemn you.

-God never condemns, mocks, criticizes or puts you down when you share your heart with Him (Ephesians 4:29).
+God never condemns, mocks, criticizes, or puts you down when you share your heart with Him (Ephesians 4:29).
 He is always ready to listen and willing to help.
 The Father knows your frame and understands your weaknesses.
-He encourages by speaking into your various situations with love (Psalm 103:12-14).
+He encourages you by speaking into your various challenges with love (Psalm 103:12-14).

-I’m sure you understand and appreciate this characteristic of the LORD but how does it work out in your marriage?
-Have you ever put something out there for your spouse to hear, only to quickly retract it because unkindness and disinterest met your moment of transparency?
+You appreciate this characteristic of the Lord.
+But how does it work out in your marriage?
+For example, have you ever put something out there for your spouse to hear, only to quickly retract it because unkindness and disinterest met your moment of transparency?

-Have you both created “pockets of silence” in your marriage because it’s easier not to speak to each other than it is to enter into an arduous conversation?
+Has either of you created “pockets of silence” in your marriage because it’s easier not to speak to each other than it is to enter into a difficult conversation?
 Many couples are like this.
-They are more free on social media or with their other friends than with their spouses.
-They have forgotten this core tenet of the gospel: Christ’s works removes condemnation.
+They are freer on social media or with their friends than with their spouses.
+They have forgotten this core tenet of the gospel: Christ’s work on the cross removes condemnation.

-If you have lost that gospel edge, it is time to reclaim your relational regression by asking God to redeem your marriage.
+If you have lost that gospel edge, it is time to turn back from this relational regression by asking God to redeem your marriage.
 You and your spouse are not static beings; you’re always moving in one direction or the other.
 Either you are drifting apart, or you are intentionally pressing into each other.
-If you are drifting away from each other, it will only grow worse.
+If you are drifting away from each other, it will worsen.

 You will fill your pockets of silence with other things like children, work, hobbies, and even church.
 The key to restoring your marriage to gospel priorities begins by using your tongue for redemptive purposes rather than destructive ones (Ephesians 4:29).
 Christ came to transform lives, and you are supposed to be on His transformation team.
 Are you?
 The first place to begin restoring lives is with those closest to you.
 That person is your spouse.

-As you think through the “condemnation aspects” of your marriage, the questions below can apply to either gender.
+As you think about the “condemnation aspects” of your marriage, these questions apply to either gender.

-Share with your spouse the answers to the five questions I asked you.
-Be specific and practical when sharing any areas where you need to change with your spouse.
-You may want to write down your thoughts before you have this discussion.
+Please share the answers to these questions with your spouse if your marriage is mature enough to discuss these things.
+Be specific and practical when sharing areas where you need to change with your spouse.
+You may want to write out your thoughts before you have this discussion.
 Ask the Father to give you the clarity you need to self-assess and communicate with your spouse.